Antique Rajasthani Teakwood Soldier Statues (1910) | Hand Carved Guardian Figures From Rajasthan, India | Original Folk Art Décor

 • Origin: Rajasthan, India

-• Condition: Excellent for age – one restored arm, otherwise original with patina
+• Condition: Excellent for age, with one restored arm and natural patina

-• Function: Decorative pair, symbolic guardians, architectural statement
+• Function: Decorative pair, symbolic guardians, or architectural statement pieces

-Due to their size and heritage value, this pair is available via white-glove delivery across the UK or by collection on appointment.
-For bespoke logistics and placement assistance, please contact Regen Bespoke.
+This pair is available via white-glove delivery across the UK or by appointment for local collection.
+For international logistics and placement support, please contact Regen Bespoke.

 Exclusively available at Regen Bespoke